Creating a new Third-Party Integration

 is an array of entities for

-the collector what facts to collect and if they should be fetched freshly rather than from any sort
+the integration what facts to collect and if they should be fetched freshly rather than from any sort

-of cache provided by the collector itself.
+of cache provided by the integration itself.
 This does not impact fact caching provided by Soundcheck.

 The collect

-method is where the collector does its work.
+method is where the Integration does its work.
 For all entities, and for any fact references

 provided by the params